Omkar075/selenium-project/README.md

 # Objectives
 to use selenium for automating web browser and scraping data to create a dataframe out of all the scraped data
-# steps
+# Steps
-1. importing all required libraries(selenium,pandas,etc)
+1.importing all required libraries(selenium,pandas,etc)
-2. creating a code to surf through all pages/n
-3. removing unecessary data by droping down highlights
-4. scrolling through the page to load the html code
-5. extracting all the necessary data
+2.creating a code to surf through all pages/n 3.removing unecessary data by droping down highlights 4.scrolling through the page to load the html code 5.extracting all the necessary data
-6. lastly creating a dataframe
+6.lastly creating a dataframe
-# conclusion
+# Conclusion
 i learned and how to use selenium and pandas